JuliusJauga/Loan-Calculator-CPP/README.md

 - **`CSVStream class`**
 - **`MonthData class`**
 - **`Calculations class`**
+- **`customQTextEdit`**
+- **`ListCreationStrategy`**

 All of these components will work to build the application.
-The main application will be the runner of Your Mortgage Buddy, Controller class will control user input and display the output, CSVStream class will be responsible for saving and loading loan information, MonthData class will hold payment information for a specific month and Calculations class will be responsible for the calculations of the desired payment schedule while also being able to handle calculations if postponement is added.
+The main application will be the runner of Your Mortgage Buddy, Controller class will control user input and display the output, CSVStream class will be responsible for saving and loading loan information, MonthData class will hold payment information for a specific month and Calculations class with ListCreationStrategy class will be responsible for the calculations of the desired payment schedule while also being able to handle calculations if postponement is added.
+A customQTextEdit class was added to make user input more friendly.
 ## Use case diagram
 ![Use case diagram](res/use_case.png)
 ## Activity case diagram